 Local SEO Functionality

-WordPress and Squarespace perform equally well with Local SEO because Schema Markup Code can easily be added to a website created in either platform, and most of the work on Local SEO is done off-site.
+WordPress and Squarespace perform equally well with Local SEO because Schema Markup Code can easily be added to a website created in either platform, and most of the work on Local SEO for churches is done off-site.

 WordPress and Squarespace perform equally well with Retargeting because Google and Facebook retargeting code can easily be added within either platform.
 Once the code is added to the website, most of the other required work is done offsite.